aptech/docs/docs/cmlmt/include/cmlmtresultsstruct.rst

      - String, title of run.

    * - out.lagr
      - An instance of a :class:`cmlmtLagrange` structure containing the Lagrangeans for the constraints.
-For an instance named lagr, the members are:
+For an instance named *lagr*, the members are:

        - out.lagr.lineq
          - Mx1 vector, Lagrangeans of linear equality constraints,